WorldHealthOrganization/app/docs/ROADMAP.md

 Technical Features / Requirements:

-* App built to be submitted on Apple App Store and Google Play Store
+* App built to be submitted on Apple App Store and Google Play Store, including code signing process
 * Displaying static information in English
-  * Currently, build to design spec in Figma; this may be updated over the course of the day
+  * Currently, build to [design spec in Figma](https://www.figma.com/file/fjzTIloCEK4FpbyDiTLj2X/iOS-UX); this may be updated over the course of the day
-* UI styled to exact design spec in Figma
+* UI styled to exact [design spec in Figma](https://www.figma.com/file/fjzTIloCEK4FpbyDiTLj2X/iOS-UX)
 * App is still functional in an offline environment with default content able to be accessed without a network connection
 * Demonstrate capability to localize content from the technical platform perspective, even if other languages/cultures are _NOT_ part of that v0.1 launch
   * Framework in place to localize UI elements